Jacob Frey: Response to the murder of George Floyd

 On May 27, 2020, after the start of protests sparked by the murder of George Floyd, Frey backed the firing of the four police officers involved in the death.
 The next day, he called for criminal charges against Derek Chauvin, the arresting officer who pressed his knee on Floyd's neck, saying, "If you had done it or I had done it, we would be behind bars right now."
 On June 5, in response to the protests, Frey directed changes to the MPD that the City Council approved to go into effect immediately.
 These included banning chokeholds and neck restraints, requiring police officers to report and intervene against the use of excessive force by other officers, and requiring authorization from the police chief or deputy police chiefs before using crowd-control weapons such as chemical agents and rubber bullets.

 On June 6, thousands of protesters pushing for the abolition of the MPD marched to Frey's apartment and demanded he come out to address the crowd.
-Protestors asked Frey, who was wearing a face mask with the words "I can't breathe" on it, whether he would commit to defunding the MPD.
+Protesters asked Frey, who was wearing a face mask with the words "I can't breathe" on it, whether he would commit to defunding the MPD.
 He answered, "I do not support the full abolition of police."
 Attendees chanted "go home" and "shame" at Frey as he left following his answer.

 On April 20, 2021, after Derek Chauvin was found guilty of murder, Frey wrote on Twitter: "George Floyd came to Minneapolis to better his life.
 But ultimately his life will have bettered our city.
 The jury joined in a shared conviction that has animated Minneapolis for the last 11 months.
 They refused to look away and affirmed he should still be here today."
 This statement was heavily criticized and many called on Frey to fire his communications staff.

 Frey has said that he lobbied Governor Tim Walz to deploy the National Guard to quell the 2020 uprising when Walz was hesitant to do so.

 It has been documented that the force the Minneapolis Police Department used against protesters during the uprising caused substantial levels of injury, and the University of Minnesota found that it violated United Nations guidelines.

 In October 2024, the Frey administration had proposed an overhaul of the area of George Floyd Square that would allow traffic to fully return to the street.
 In 2025, he vetoed a City Council measure to turn the square into a pedestrian mall, citing previous community engagement that supported his plan to allow car traffic.

 In May 2025, after the US Justice Department withdrew the consent decree mandating reform to the MPD, Frey said the city would continue to implement the reforms laid out in the decree.